Targeting of law firms and lawyers under the second Trump administration: Client responses to firm actions

 By June 2025, 11 law firm client companies, including Oracle, Morgan Stanley, Microsoft, and McDonald's were reported as shifting business toward those targeted firms that did not settle with the Trump administration, away from those that had caved in.
 In court filings, among law firms acting against targeted EOs, are reports of some "anxious clients" and loss of business.

+Firms that fought 2025 executive orders

+Perkins Coie, Wilmer Hale, Jenner & Block and Susman Godfrey engaged the court against these executive orders and won favorable judgment; the U.S. DOJ dropped the cases.
+In April 2025, the four law firms jointly retained former U.S. Solicitor General Paul Clement to argue in the U.S. Court of Appeals for the District of Columbia Circuit against the revival of EOs against them, then under appeal by DOJ.